-The Newport Beach Fire Department's Ocean Lifeguards protect up to 10 million beach visitors on Newport Beach’s 6.2 miles of ocean and 2.5 miles of bay beaches, with preventative actions and medical assistance.
+The Newport Beach Fire Department's Ocean Lifeguards protect up to 10-million beach visitors along Newport Beach’s 6.2 miles of ocean and 2.5 miles of bay beaches with preventative actions and medical assistance.
 Every day of the year, lifeguards ensure safety and provide customer service to the visitors on the beach, boardwalk, piers, and in the ocean.
-The Marine Operations Division provides the City of Newport Beach with the highest level of lifeguarding services and is recognized as an Advanced Agency by the United States Lifesaving Association.
+The Lifeguard Operations Division provides the City of Newport Beach with the highest level of lifeguarding services and is recognized as an Advanced Agency by the United States Lifesaving Association.

 For more information on the role of the Lifeguard Division, read our 2020 Lifeguard Operations Annual Report.

 Become an ocean lifeguard and have one of the best jobs in the world!
 Learn more here.